BESTenergytrade/simply/README.rst

 An example of config file and a generated random scenario can be found in `projects/example_projects/random_scenario`.
 For more details please also see :ref:`scenarios`.

+**Running old projects**

+To run projects, that were created and built before the introduction of the feature to add multiple market makers, you need to rebuild the scenario via `build_scenario.py`.
+What this does is apply the new structure, especially to the actor.json file, that `match_market.py` now expects.
+If `match_market.py` is called on old projects, before rebuilding them this will result in errors.

 .. _run_simulation:

 Running the simulation